-IKEA: come for the Swedish meatballs and the reasonably priced Scandinavian furniture, stay for the fight with bae about how many KALLAX shelves for your vinyl collection a sane household really needs.
-But it's not just you two: IKEA stores are basically designed to make you scrutinise every aspect of your relationship – in whatever state it may have been before you two headed in.
+IKEA: Come for the Swedish meatballs and the reasonably priced Scandinavian furniture, stay for the fight with bae about how many KALLAX shelves for your vinyl collection a sane household really needs.
+But it's not just you two: IKEA stores are basically designed to make you scrutinize every aspect of your relationship—in whatever state it may have been before you two headed in.

-According to Dr. Gorkan Ahmetoglu, lecturer in Business Psychology at UCL, shopping at IKEA is such a trigger for couples because it's disorienting: "IKEA makes you visualise what it would be like to consume their products by presenting ready-made kitchens, model bedrooms and bathrooms.
-The easier it is to imagine using a product, the more likely you are to want to buy it – it's called availability bias," he explained to me.
+According to Dr. Gorkan Ahmetoglu, lecturer in business psychology at University College London, shopping at IKEA is such a trigger for couples because it's disorienting: "IKEA makes you visualize what it would be like to consume their products by presenting ready-made kitchens, model bedrooms, and bathrooms.
+The easier it is to imagine using a product, the more likely you are to want to buy it—it's called availability bias," he explained to me.

-Shoppers also don't realise how deeply the store's perfect setup can affect them – it makes them feel literally at home: "A lot of these influences are subconscious, and even if people realise they're being manipulated they're unable to resist it because the brain doesn't have the capacity to process these things properly," Dr. Ahmetoglu continued.
+Shoppers also don't realize how deeply the store's perfect setup can affect them—it makes them feel literally at home: "A lot of these influences are subconscious, and even if people realize they're being manipulated, they're unable to resist it because the brain doesn't have the capacity to process these things properly," Dr. Ahmetoglu continued.

 So, fights erupt.
 But what exactly are couples in IKEA fighting about?
 I headed to my nearest IKEA and walked around to overhear tidbits of couples' arguments.
-Since no fight is ever really about mattress toppers, I took four tidbits to Dr. Suky Macpherson, Chartered Psychologist and Associate Fellow of the British Psychological Society specialised in working with couples.
-I wanted to hear her thoughts on what those squabbles could tell us about the state of the respective relationships – and how to avoid falling into the black hole of coupledom during your own next trip to IKEA with an SO.
+Since no fight is ever really about mattress toppers, I took four tidbits to Dr. Suky Macpherson, chartered psychologist and associate fellow of the British Psychological Society, who specializes in working with couples.
+I wanted to hear her thoughts on what those squabbles could tell us about the state of the respective relationships—and how to avoid falling into the black hole of coupledom during your own next trip to IKEA with an SO.